RoyalPhoenix-bot/BlockChain/Assignment 6/Trial code with Browser/README.md

 3. Enter the data (only string).
 4. After pressing Submit, the hash is displayed on the browser.
 And the console also displays:
 	```
-	If I'm printed, this works all right.
+	If I'm printed, the Local Node is Active.

 	Data is:  {"data":"The Answer to Life, the Universe And Everything is 42!"}
         {"hash":"be8f737bb76c34cfa62bd1a7890c346ee469dd6586ae9d5d01ffeeb61273ca35"}
 	```